threader/PC-Tuning/docs/physical-setup.md

     - Ryzen systems have a usb port that is directly connected to the CPU which can be identified through the motherboard manual

 - If you have more than one usb controller, you can isolate devices such as DACs, headsets & other devices onto another controller to prevent them interfering with polling consistency.

+- Unplug any other unnecessary devices (charge your phone somewhere else for goodness sake).

 ## BIOS